 If you can tackle the project yourself, there is the potential to save thousands of dollars in labor costs.
 Take a peek at some plans, watch some videos online and decide whether you are up to the task.
 A good place to start is www.diyadvice.com.
 The built-in section is complete with detailed material lists and plans.

-If you are planning to do the job yourself, a cost estimate is easy.
+When you are planning a DIY job, the cost estimate is easy.
 Add the cost of the amount of lumber you will need to the price of the other supplies needed to complete the project.
 According to costhelper.com, a do-it-yourselfer can create a built-in bookcase using 3/4-inch veneer plywood and trim for $200-$500.
 If you want to use oak or some other quality lumber, you can spend well over $1,000 on materials alone for a whole-wall bookshelf.

 Are your plans more involved than a bookshelf?
 If so, find a professional plan to guide your project.
 You can purchase plans, borrow them from a library or do an Internet search to get free plans online.

-No matter how you go about building them, you will enjoy the extra storage and the beauty that a custom built-in adds to a room.
+No matter how you go about building them, you will definitely enjoy the extra storage and the beauty that a custom built-in adds to a room.